 Shelter publications are taking note of the trend.
 So after you clear your clutter, what can become of your ugly duckling garage?

 Sunset magazine details a classy garage conversion by an architect in San Francisco.
 A two-car garage was repurposed into a guest room, office and bathroom under a new gabled roof - and surprisingly, there was room left to squeeze in one car.

 Just so you know, the garage-storage industry is worth upward of $1.5 billion annually, according to a market study quoted in the Cleveland Plain Dealer.
 The shed-organization sector (there is such a thing) brings in another $520 million or so, according to the study's source, the market-research firm Specialists in Business Information.

 That means we're hoarding lots of stuff and willing to invest in innovative ways to stash it.

 So even if your garage will remain as a storehouse, you can still dress it up -- at least from your neighbor's perspective.
 Ever consider weather-resistant photo-murals that you attach to the door with Velcro?

-, 'the world of garage billboards," you can chose from an array of images such as wild horses, a wine cellar, a garage for racing cars or "sexy go-go girls."
+At Style Your Garage, 'the world of garage billboards," you can chose from an array of images such as wild horses, a wine cellar, a garage for racing cars or "sexy go-go girls."
 Your garage will look great -- or at least be a conversation piece -- and your neighbors will certainly wonder what's inside.
 Only you will know it's just junk.